A Linearized Approach to Radial-Velocity Extraction. II: Shot-Noise-Limited Precision via Spectral Factorization: Data Availability

 \section{Data Availability}

-The SOAP simulations underlying this article will be shared on request to the corresponding author.
+data and code underlying the simulations are available via an online repository (10.5281/zenodo.18628991).
 The EXPRES data underlying this article were provided by Extreme Stellar Signals Project (ESSP) by permission.
 Data will be shared on request to the corresponding author with permission of ESSP coordinators.